dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 #### Result

-`scopes`: Array of permission [scope objects](#scope-objects) that the signer supports and the user has granted the relying party.
-This must be a subset of the `scopes` field from the original request.
+`scopes`: Array of all [permission scopes](#permissions) supported by the signer and their state with respect to the relying party.
+If a permission scope supports [extension properties](#extension-properties) the permission scope must be repeated for each set of additional restrictions with different state.
+- `scope` (`object`): permission [scope objects](#scope-objects) that the signer supports.
 Additionally, scope restrictions must be the same or more restrictive than the ones requested by the relying party.
+- `state` (`text`): The state of the scope after processing the request.
+Possible values are `granted`, `denied`, or `ask_on_use`.

 #### Errors